-12:23 Friday, August 12, 2016 24 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 24
+12:23 Friday, August 12, 2016 24 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs

-EstNbr EstName NR# HIMP Date Task Regs Description member did not address the hog at that point but rather continued to drive hogs to slaughter as observed and referenced above.
-The remainder of the video reflected the above description of the observed incident with was verbally notified of the documentation of this NR for the failure to comply with regulatory requirements for humane handling. (b) (6) (b) (6) (c) (c) (c) (c) (c) (c) (c) (c) (c) (c
+EstNbr EstName NR# НІМР Date Task Regs Description member did not address the hog at that point but rather continued to drive hogs to slaughter as observed and referenced above.
+The remainder of the video reflected the above description of the observed incident was verbally notified of the documentation of this NR for the failure to comply with regulatory requirements for humane handling. (b) (6) as he had relieved (b) (6) cFR 313.2a-Driving of livestock from the unloading ramps to the holding pens and from the holding pens to the stunning area shall be done with a minimum of excitement and discomfort to the animals.
+Livestock shall not be forced to move faster than a normal walking speed.
+9 CFR 313.2d1-Disabled animals and other animals unable to move shall be separated from normal ambulatory animals and placed in the covered pen provided for in 313.1(c).

-12:23 Friday, August 12, 2016 25 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 25
+12:23 Friday, August 12, 2016 25 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs

-EstNbr EstName NR# HIMP Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH081 503160 6N-1 No 03/06/201 04C02 313.15 HATS Category VIII- Stunning Effectiveness On Thursday, March 6, 2014, at approximately 1339 hours (b) (6) observed the following noncompliance while performing humane handling verification of the captive bolt stunning procedures in the suspect pen. (b)(6) was stunning the hogs which had either been suspected or passed ante-mortem by the PHV in the suspect pen. (b) (6) had earlier passed a hog on ante mortem inspection which was now showing some signs of respiratory distress and asked (b) (6) to stun the animal in order to not cause undue stress on the animal.
+EstNbr EstName NR# HIMP Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH081 503160 6N-1 No 03/06/201 04C02 313.15 HATS Category VIII- Stunning Effectiveness On Thursday, March 6, 2014, at approximately 1339 hours (b) (6) observed the following noncompliance while performing humane handling verification of the captive bolt stunning procedures in the suspect pen. (b) (6) was stunning the hogs which had either been suspected or passed ante-mortem by the PHV in the suspect pen. (b) (6) had earlier passed a hog on ante mortem inspection which was now showing some signs of respiratory distress and asked (b) (6) to stun the animal in order to not cause undue stress on the animal.
 While attempting to stun the animal with the captive bolt gun (b) (6) appropriately restrained the animal and positioned the captive bolt gun on the forehead correctly.
 Upon pulling the trigger the hog lowered its head slightly in an attempt to breathe and the first shot was ineffective and slightly displaced dorsally.
 The hog was exhibiting clear signs of consciousness but was not vocalizing out in pain. (b) (6) immediately stepped out of the way of the back up shooter and continued to restrain the hog to prevent further injury or distress.
 The back up shooter with the preloaded back up captive bolt gun in hand did not immediately re-stun the hog until after being instructed multiple times.
 When the back up stunner applied the re-stun the shot was effective and the hog was immediately rendered insensible. (b) (6) and (b) (6) were verbally notified immediately and now in writing of the noncompliance.
 The establishment's immediate corrective actions at the time were to replace both the stunner and the back up stunner for the remainder of the suspect pen.

-12:23 Friday, August 12, 2016 26 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 26
+12:23 Friday, August 12, 2016 26 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs